yudi-tan/concurrency-benchmark/README.md

 ![alt text](https://github.com/YudiTan/concurrency-benchmark/blob/master/cpuheavy/nonpm2results.png)

-# Python Flask using pypy just-in-time compiler instead of cgo (using cgo would be too slow to even test) and running only 2 requests (any amount of requests above 3 time-outs the AB test)
+# Python Flask using pypy just-in-time compiler instead of cpython (using cpython, which is the default, would be too slow to even test) and running only 2 requests (any amount of requests above 3 time-outs the AB test)

 ![alt text](https://github.com/YudiTan/concurrency-benchmark/blob/master/cpuheavy/pythonabtest.png)